masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 The vices are uncountable— from making horrible purchasing decisions to being lukewarm with my relationship with God and compromising some crucial relationships in my life because I couldn’t keep my ego(tongue) in check.

-One of my most significant flaws is prioritizing my skills and abilities and seeing people with less capacity than me as lazy or lost.
+One of my most significant flaws is prioritizing my abilities and seeing people with less capacity than me as lazy or lost.
 The dire need to prove myself has made me averse to asking for help.

 It is okay to be stupid and ask for help, but I have "a big head.”